-Small and easy to open, Leatherman this summer will release a multi-tool aimed at young outdoors lovers.
+Small and easy to open, Leatherman designed a multi-tool aimed at young outdoors lovers.
 It has a knife blade that can be added only when mom and dad are ready.

-I had a chance to examine a Leap at the Charged Up event last month, and I liked its small-yet-robust construction.
+I had a chance to examine a Leap at the Charged Up event, and I liked its small-yet-robust construction.
 The design is well thought-out.

 It comes with an open slot for a knife.
 In the package is the blade.
 When a parent determines their kid is ready, the blade can be permanently added to the tool.